-- Twelve of 21 patients had undergone surgical knee interventions, including total knee arthroplasty, with minimal to no relief of their pain.
+- Twelve of the 21 patients had undergone surgical knee interventions, including a total of 8 knee replacements with minimal to no relief of their pain.

 Having the wrong joint replaced is not a new problem, it happens quite often, especially when the hip is involved.